-Salary bands are an important piece of an effective compensation strategy, as they spell out the target pay range for each of your job grades.
+Salary ranges are an important piece of an effective compensation strategy, as they spell out the target pay range for each of your job grades.
 But employees can fall out of their salary bands for a variety of reasons.
 Bands might be updated to reflect market changes, but employee salaries may not be adjusted accordingly.
 Or, new employees might negotiate higher starting salaries based on other offers.
 This can create a myriad of problems for employers.

-Get ahead of these conversations by keeping an eye on the percent of your employees who are below the salary band for their job grade.
+Get ahead of these conversations by keeping an eye on the percent of your employees who are below the salary band for their job level.
 This is a very common issue when managers inherit a team, but don’t have insight into how compensation decisions were made in the past.
 Drill down to see who these employees are, and build a plan to bring them in band.

 Above band employees can be an indication that promotions are in order, as they’ve already reached the upper earning potential of their current job grade.
 Ideally, you would already have a career path and development plan in place to move each employee into the next job grade (and corresponding salary band).
 If not, there’s no time like the present!

-If your company has overlapping salary bands, you may choose to offer promotions to above band employees without an immediate salary increase.
+If your company has overlapping salary ranges, you may choose to offer promotions to above band employees without an immediate salary increase.
 Then, create a new development plan to help them gain the skills and experience necessary to increase their salary and eventually move into the next job grade.